elliotpark410/Team-Profile-Generator/README.md

 ## Installation

-1. You will need to install Node.js on your local machine.
+1. You will need to install Node.js.
 Here is a link below:

 >https://nodejs.org/en/download/